 Are you pressed for time?
 Are you working at an increasingly frenetic pace?
 Do you feel “frenzied, fatigued and malcontent” (Acker & Armenti, 2004)?
 Do you laugh maniacally when people ask you about your work-life balance?
 Is your academic success measured by busyness, productivity, efficiency?

 You are not alone, and it is not your fault.
 But there is something you can do.
 Slow down.
-That is the counter-intuitive message of this blog for all the frazzled academics out there.
+That is the counter-intuitive message of this blog.

 This blog gives space and time to slow academia.
 Here is where to start: